 When should you do the final inspection?

-A pre-settlement inspection should be completed as close to the settlement date as possible.
+A house settlement inspection should be completed as close to the settlement date as possible.
 Ideally, you want it to be 3 – 5 days prior to settlement.
 Final inspections can become quite challenging during public holidays and long weekends including Easter and Christmas.

 The buyer can be accompanied by 2 other people.
 You may choose to bring mum or dad but we recommend bringing along an inspection officer for some professional advice.

 What happens if I discover a problem at the final inspection?